 Researchers will present essential information about a trial to potential participants and should provide time to answer any questions.
 This information will also be presented in writing for participants to review and sign as part of an informed consent process for joining a study.
 In most cases, people with FTD enrolling in clinical trials will need someone they know to be a designated study partner.

 What can I expect?

 Clinical trials have strict eligibility standards to ensure that results can be interpreted clearly.
 If a person is eligible, the research team will explain the study in detail, noting potential risks and benefits.
 After careful consideration, the interested volunteer will sign the informed consent and be enrolled.

 Members of the research team will evaluate the participant’s health at the start of the trial and give the person specific instructions about the trial.
 The participant will be monitored carefully during the study according to the protocol, and typically will have some continued contact with the research team after the trial is finished.

 Usually, there is no cost to the participant for study-related services, and travel expenses may be covered as well.
 But it is important to ask if any travel expenses are covered, and whether there is a maximum dollar amount for reimbursement.

-- Clinicaltrials.gov– A public registry, maintained by the U.S. National Institutes of Health (NIH), of federally and privately funded clinical studies on a wide range of diseases and conditions.
+- Check out Clinicaltrials.gov – A public database, maintained by the U.S. National Institutes of Health (NIH), of federally and privately funded clinical studies on a wide range of diseases and conditions.
 Search for FTD-related terms: e.g. “frontotemporal degeneration,” “frontotemporal dementia,” names of specific FTD disorders, etc.

-- NIH Clinical Center– The Clinical Center’s website offers information about clinical trials, why they matter and how to participate.
+- Read more at NIH Clinical Center – The Clinical Center’s website offers information about clinical trials, why they matter, and how to participate.